Everything About KLAT Test 2026

 Unlike the previous one, the standard KLAT ranges from beginner to near-native level fluency in Korean.

-It measures the candidates’ abilities for routine day-to-day activities in professional, cultural, and educational settings.
+It measures the candidates’ abilities for routine day-to-day professional, cultural, and educational activities.

-The curriculum also incorporates some cultural characteristics of Korea.
+The curriculum also incorporates some of Korea’s cultural characteristics.

-The certification is helpful in various companies, educational institutions, and schools that intend to recruit foreign employees, students, or overseas Korean speakers.
+The certification is helpful for companies, educational institutions, and schools seeking to recruit foreign employees, students, or overseas Korean speakers.

 This has three broad levels: